 – PMRF for Promoting research in cutting-edge technology & science areas

 – PMRF For Promoting research with a focus on national priorities

 The final year students (and those who are awarded a degree in the past five years) of four-year undergraduate or five years integrated M.Tech. or integrated M.Sc. program from IISc /IITs /NITs /IISERs /centrally funded IIITs is eligible.

 B.Des. admitted through JEE/UCEED and 4-year BS or B.Sc students of IISc, IITs, or IISERs admitted through JEE, KVPY, and SCB are also eligible.

 Q. I completed my B.Tech. degree three years ago from an NIT/IIT.
 Am I eligible to apply for PMRF?

 Yes.
-Those who are awarded degree in past five years (i.e. graduated during or after 2014) are eligible to apply for PMRF 2018.
+Those who are awarded a degree in the past five years (i.e. graduated during or after 2014) are eligible to apply for PMRF 2018.
 Each application will be treated as a fresh application.